April 08, 2011

 In every draft class, there's a name that starts to climb up the charts (and up the boards of draft analysts and teams) from the Senior Bowl through the week of the draft itself.
 This year, that name seems be Nevada quarterback Colin Kaepernick, who is drawing more and more interest in a quarterback class without a specific alpha dog.
 Teaming with head coach Chris Ault to run a modified run-action offense called the Pistol (read more about the Pistol here and here), the lightly-recruited former baseball pitcher eventually became one of the most productive quarterbacks in recent NCAA history, and the main man behind Nevada's 13-1 record, BCS ranking of 11th, and upset win over Boise State.

 We recently talked with Kaepernick about his trip up the ladder, why he's climbing the charts of late, what he can bring to an NFL team.
-This is part one of the interview; part two can be seen here.
+This is part two of the interview; part one can be found here.
 You can also read the recent Shutdown 40 scouting report on Kaepernick here.

 Posted Jul 2 2012

 Posted Jun 21 2012